uzochukwuonuegbu/wattx-coding-challenge/README.md

         }

-### Testing
+## Testing
     Unit Tests:
         - Run:
             npm test
     Integration Tests:
         **NB: No integration(as well as API testing) tests were done, due to time constrain, but they are important to ensure reliability.
-        - Run:
-            npm run test:integration